-I dislike TED talks for a number of reasons. #1 on that list is that TED has become a mouthpiece for curated, narrow neo-liberal thinking while pretending to be a brand that embraces and champions the full spectrum of knowledge.
+I dislike TED talks.
+Mainly because TED has become a mouthpiece for narrowly curated neo-liberal propaganda while pretending to be a brand that embraces – and champions – the full spectrum of thought.

-But recently, I watched a cool TED talk by the CEO of Expert 360, Bridget Loudon, who provided a refreshingly apolitical analysis of our work culture, its origins and its possible future.
+But recently, I watched a cool TED talk by the CEO of Expert 360, Bridget Loudon, who provided a refreshingly apolitical analysis of the Australian work culture, its origins and its future.

-She pointed out that it wasn’t until 200 years ago, during the industrial revolution, until we started putting rigid structure around how work could – and couldn’t – get done.
+Instead, she pointed out that it wasn’t until 200 years ago, during the Industrial Revolution, that we started putting rigid structures around how work could – and couldn’t – get done.

 “We had a standard language.
 A way in which work and workers could come together.
 And we called these neat little units of our economies and our lives, jobs”, said Loudon.

-Virtual assistants help out with administrative tasks that might include scheduling, creating, and editing documents, managing databases and spreadsheets, and more.
+Virtual assistants are responsible for helping entrepreneurs and managers with scheduling, creating, and editing documents, managing databases and spreadsheets, and so on.

 Read business magazines like the Harvard Business Review, CIO and Human Resources Director to improve your understanding of business strategy.
 Get a firm grasp of analytics and data by completing courses on Udemy.

-As with VAs, accounting and bookkeeping jobs are also subject to offshoring.
-To be competitive, ask yourself – what additional value can you provide, beyond basic number crunching?
+As with VAs, accounting and bookkeeping jobs are also in increased demand.
+But to be competitive, ask yourself – what additional value can you provide, beyond basic number crunching?